Up to 120,000 bonus Points - American Express® Westpac Altitude Black Bundle

 As for the pricier International Visitor Conservation and Tourism Levy, the NZ Ministry of Business, Innovation & Employment shares that it “ensures our international visitors contribute to the infrastructure they use and help protect the natural environment they enjoy.”

-When the New Zealand ETA website and mobile app do become available, travellers should ensure they’re applying via these official channels to protect their personal information and to avoid being overcharged, given that many unofficial websites already target travellers seeking to apply for the similar US ESTA and Canadian eTA.
+Travellers should also ensure they apply for their ETA via official channels to protect their personal information and to avoid being overcharged, given that many unofficial websites already target travellers seeking to apply for the similar US ESTA and Canadian eTA.